infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% /callout  %}

-{% callout type="warning"  %}

 A workflow shouldn't have [too many tasks](/docs/workflows/syntax#constraints), which is why it's advisable to steer clear of loops.
 In this scenario, the number of iterations is controlled (for example, operating over 10 years results in just 560 iterations) with only 2 tasks in each iteration.
 This amount is acceptable and manageable.

-{% /callout  %}

 ## Location Booking

 Imagine an Airbnb-like service where travelers request bookings from hosts.

 - Travelers' requests are sent to hosts.
 - If the host responds positively, the traveler pays a deposit.